dfelinto/advent-code-25/README.md

 More recently I found an even better resource: [Christian Mangelsdorf's X account](https://x.com/ch_mangelsdorf).

 The guy is brilliant, and his one-page solutions are so elegant.
-So now after I'm done with a challenge I go to hsi feed to learn how to do it "the right way".
+So now, after I'm done with a challenge, I go to his feed to learn how to do it "the right way".

 I'll save his screenshots here later so they don't get lost.
 Thank you random generous internet stranger :)